The ‘Curse’ of the Homemade Will

 • Expense and time going to Court to interpret the Will

-• Risk that the Court interprets the Will so that all parties lose
+• The risk that the Court interprets the Will so that all parties lose

 • Risk of partial intestacy.
 So that the State government’s intestacy rules prevail